mathesar-foundation/mathesar-wiki/docs/engineering/specs/import-preview-api.md

 # Import Preview API

-> This spec is accurate as of 2021-09-06, but we will not be updating it in the future.
+!!! warning "Warning"
-{.is-warning}
+    This spec is accurate as of 2021-09-06, but we will not be updating it in the future.

 Relevant issues are: